Maine Correctional Center, Photo Courtesy of SMRT

 Standards

-Developing a standard for the provision of effective, evidence-based TiD services
+Developing a framework and standards for the provision of effective, evidence-based TiD services

 Janet E. Roche, MDS CAPS